OUR COVID-19 STATEMENT

 According to the list established by the Governor’s Office, the Construction category (meaning all types of construction which would include home repair and weatherization etc.) is very clearly marked as non-life sustaining.
 The only exception to this is if weatherization or rehabilitation work is already underway, where work has started on a unit and you/subcontractor were unable to finish such that it left the home in some type of non-usable situation or emergency repairs are required.
 In those instances, you should take every precaution to enter with customer permission to finish work on the unit such that the home is left in a safe status.

 At this time work should not be commencing on any projects that may have been awarded and not yet started.

-For other non-profit services, there is a category of Social Assistance and does allow for continued opening of:
+For other non-profit services, there is a category of Social Assistance that does allow for continued opening of:

-Community Food and Housing and Emergency and Other Relief Services; and
+- Community Food and Housing and Emergency and Other Relief Services;

 Teleworking should be used as much as is feasible via use of phone contacts and email and webinar/video/conference calls, etc. to address normal operations as much as is possible.
 DCED staff is teleworking and available for any questions or concerns you may have.

 “We continue to examine the evolution of this disease and pandemic impact with a priority on Pennsylvanians’ health and safety, and make decisions to mitigate the risk to our hospital system and the people of Pennsylvania.
 As we have seen in other countries, we need to alleviate the flow of patients into our hospitals when this virus peaks in order to give our doctors, nurses, and all of our medical professionals and first responders a fighting chance.